netdata/netdata/docs/cloud/alerts-notifications/manage-notification-methods.md

    - If you're an administrator, Manager or Troubleshooter you'll also see the Rooms from a space you don't have access to on **All Rooms** tab and you can activate notifications for them by joining the room
 1. On this modal you will be able to:
    1. **Enable/Disable** the notification method for you, this applies accross all spaces and rooms
-      - Use the the toggle enable or disable the notification method
+      - Use the toggle enable or disable the notification method
    1. **Define what notifications you want** to per space/room: All Alerts and unreachable, All Alerts, Critical only or No notifications
    1. **Activate notifications** for a room you aren't a member of
       - From the **All Rooms** tab click on the Join button for the room(s) you want